Hydroelectric exploitation of industrial waters

 The energy produced will be used to sell to the electrical grid and also for experimental non-domestic self-consumption projects.

-The return on investment for the customer lies in the sale of the energy produced by this micro-hydraulic powerplant to the electrical grid and will be redemeed between 7 and 8 years after its start-up, in the summer of 2018.
+The return on the investment for the customer lies in the sale of the energy produced by this micro-hydroelectric plant to the electrical grid and it will be redeemed between 7 to 8 years from its commissioning, this became a reality in January 2020.